FelixOnline/v2/content/articles/2015-2-12-union-shop-to-sell-not-for-profit-sanitary-products.md

 subtitle: >
   Chris Kaye, Deputy President (Welfare) passed paper in Council on Tuesday
 date: "2015-02-12 20:54:55 +0000"

 # Attributes from Felix Online V1
 id: "5235"
 old_path: /news/5235/union-shop-to-sell-not-for-profit-sanitary-products
 aliases:
  - /news/5235/union-shop-to-sell-not-for-profit-sanitary-products
+imported: true
+comments:
+ - Council passed the paper although not after debate One member complained that if these essentials are to be sold without a profit margin others such as water should be sold without a margin tooSaid member  cough  also noted that he was in favour of the paper and voted as such Graduted 35years ago Agree with this as it levels the playing field cost wise for womenA big part of my manifesto was about engaging women in science so it just seemed right to me that basic essentials for women should be sold at the lowest cost possibleReally going for the big issues for women in sciencefit flops shoesfitflops sandals httpwwwaustraliafitflopscomfitflop shoes salefitflop sale australia httpwwwaustraliafitflopscombirkenstock shopsbuy birkenstocks httpbirkenstockaustralia2013blogspotcomlouboutin shoeschristian louboutin outlet canada httpcanadachristianlouboutinblogspotcomlouboutin womens flats canadachristian louboutin shoes outlet

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true